 Club Membership Drive Update - 2016

 The CSA will be opening its doors for an influx of new (or renewed) members in the next week or so.
 While we have grown our presence throughout the coalition of surf clubs, now we need to do so in our own community.
 We have plans for social, philanthropic and more competition but we need the bodies and the interest to go along with it.
 Beach pot-lucks, beer garden with chili-cook-offs, water testing, beach cleanups, club camping trips, surfing sponsorship's, donations to needy surf-centric charities ... well, you get the idea.
 We also would like the input of our community: what do you want to do?
 So we need the bodies and desire to make this all happen.
 Club board positions and committee positions are open and needing to be filled.
-We will be there with Stan Searfus at Sprekles Park on Tuesday, September 6th around 4PM to present and talk to his team parents, so come on down and we can talk there.
 I've built a membership sign-up form on this site HERE, and you can see our pricing for memberships.
 The membership fee is not too hefty, and it will go toward club events, which will benefit you as a member.
 If you have concerns or questions about this then reach out to us on the contact form HERE.

 Latest Surf Competitions by CSA